-27 WATER PENNY: The water penny adult is a land-loving beetle.
+27. WATER PENNY: The water penny adult is a land-loving beetle.
 The young or larva stage has a streamlined body that allows it to live on rocks in very fast water, where it is protected from predators by the swift current.
 It looks like a suction cup, but it's alive!
 The slow-moving larva munches on algae that grow on the rocks.
 A silvery sheen on its belly is caused by air trapped in a coat of fine hairs.
 This is where its gills are too.
 The water penny can only live in streams or rivers that are clean and have lots of oxygen.
 The presence of water pennies indicates that the stream or river has year-round, pollution-free water.

-RIFFLE BEETLE: Guess where this small black beetle likes to live?
+28. RIFFLE BEETLE: Guess where this small black beetle likes to live?
 That's right, in riffles, the part of a stream where the water flows quickly over a rocky bottom.
 You'll never find the riffle beetle in calm lakes or dirty rivers.
 It's part of the clean stream team.
 Amazingly, it cannot swim.
 Instead, it crawls through the rocks eating algae.
 A riffle beetle larva is small, brown, and hard.
-The riffle beetle adult exchanges oxygen with the water across a thin layer of air attached to its hairy underside.
-Larvae have gills that they stick out from a compartment on their tails and wave in the water to obtain oxygen.
+The riffle beetle exchanges oxygen with the water across a thin layer of air attached to its hairy underside.
+What could you do to improve rivers for riffle beetles?

-PREDACEOUS DIVING BEETLE: This beetle is one of the most common of all aquatic beetles.
+29. PREDACEOUS DIVING BEETLE: This beetle is one of the most common of all aquatic beetles.
 The diving beetle larva is sometimes called the "water tiger" or "dragon of the pond" because of its immense appetite.
 It will even eat its own kind.
 Both the adult and the larva wait in ambush for their favorite meal of insects, leeches, snails, tadpoles and fishes.
 (They're not very picky!)
 The diving beetle has strong, sharp jaws that are used for defense and to catch prey.
 Its hollow jaws are like hypodermic needles.
 The beetle can shoot digestive enzymes into its victim, predigesting the food before sucking it up.
 Since the beetle does not have gills, it has to come to the surface for air.

-larva feeding on tadpole (30) CRAWLING WATER BEETLE: This beetle lives among plants in shallow water.
+30. CRAWLING WATER BEETLE: This beetle lives among plants in shallow water.
 It especially likes a home made of algae, which is also its dinner.
 The round shape of the crawling water beetle makes it difficult for it to swim in swift water.
 It would be like trying to row a barrel; you would be sent spinning and bobbing downstream.
 (Keeping this in mind, where in the river would you look for this critter?)
 Can you see how it breathes?
 Look carefully at the tip of its abdomen and you will find a bubble of air.
 It carries its oxygen like a scuba diver.
 This animal is easily studied in an aquarium; just give it some algae to eat.

-(31) WHIRLIGIG BEETLE: As an adult this beetle zips in wild patterns all around the surface of quiet water.
+31. WHIRLIGIG BEETLE: This beetle zips in wild patterns all around the surface of quiet water.
 When disturbed it dives to the bottom.
 It also protects itself by giving off a strong smell like apple seeds.
 Look at its unusual eyes.
 It seems to have four eyes, two above the water and two below the water.
 It really has two eyes that are split in half.
 Why do you think this would be a good adaptation?
 This beetle is a scavenger, which means it eats dead plants and animals.

 Though it prefers swimming, it can fly to a new home if the old one dries up.

 This beetle is harmless, so don't be afraid the next time you are around it.